Andreiyiii/Wilson-Disease-Diagnoser/README.md

 Recall:  0.99275
 AUC:  0.99985628125

-High scores are expected because several input labels correspond to lab tests ordered upon suspicion of Wilson Disease , thus having a very strong impact on the prediction.
+High scores are expected on the `Extended Model` because several input labels correspond to lab tests ordered upon suspicion of Wilson Disease , thus having a very strong impact on the prediction.

 ## Installation